 The episode "The Name of the Doctor" does not reveal the Doctor's name.

 And before that, "The Doctor's Wife".
 The Doctor's relationship with the TARDIS is merely Like an Old Married Couple.
 Similarly, "The Doctor's Daughter" and "The Next Doctor".
-Most of these have some sort of justification in-story, but the last is pure Trolling Creator.
+Most of these have some sort of justification in-story, but the last is pure Trolling Creator. note The former is a young female soldier cloned from the Doctor's genetic material, the latter is a hapless young man in Victorian Britain who gets the Doctor's memories imprinted onto his mind.

 And in between, "Let's Kill Hitler".
 He just gets stuffed in a cupboard to make way for the actual plot.